cado-security/cado-api-examples/README.md

 python3 examples/timeline_queries.py
 ```

 > There are many examples and explanations inside each module.
-Some of the examples not run automatically when executing the module as in the above^ so please open and read each module for explantaion examples on a specific topic.
+Only few of the examples run automatically when executing the module as in the above^ so please open and read each module for full explantaion and examples on a specific topic.